bbauska/JS-Eloquent/README.md

 lot of techniques that are impossible in more rigid languages, and as you will see (for example in Chapter 10) it can be used to overcome some of JavaScript's shortcomings.
-After learning the language properly and working with it for a while, I have learned to actually *like* JavaScript.
+After learning the language properly and working with it for a while, I have learned to actually <i>like</i>
+JavaScript.

 There have been several versions of JavaScript.
 ECMAScript version 3 was